Sidaartha/TinderBot/README.md

    positive_filter = ['foodie', 'sports']
   ```

-  Note : Add things you hate and things you love in a tinder bio to negitive_filter and positive_filter
+  Note : Add things you hate and love to see in a tinder bio to negitive_filter and positive_filter

 ### Runing the Bot